Jiajing Emperor: Accession

-Meanwhile, in Beijing, the Zhengde Emperor fell ill and died on 20 April 1521.
-His father, the Hongzhi Emperor, was the older brother of Zhu Youyuan.
-Zhu Houcong was the Zhengde Emperor's closest male relative.
+Shortly after Zhu Houcong inherited the Xing Princedom, the Zhengde Emperor died on 20 April 1521 following an illness.
+The Zhengde Emperor's father, the Hongzhi Emperor, had been the elder brother of Zhu Youyuan, making Zhu Houcong the deceased emperor's closest surviving male relative.

-Before the Zhengde Emperor died, Grand Secretary Yang Tinghe, who was effectively leading the Ming government, had already begun preparations for the accession of Zhu Houcong.
+On the Zhengde Emperor's deathbed, Grand Secretary Yang Tinghe had begun preparations for the accession of Zhu Houcong.
 Five days prior to the Zhengde Emperor's death, an edict was issued ordering Zhu Houcong to end his mourning and officially assume the title of Prince of Xing.
-On the day of the Emperor's death, Yang Tinghe, with the support of eunuchs from the Directorate of Ceremonial in the Forbidden City and Empress Dowager Zhang (the late emperor's mother), issued an edict calling for the prince to arrive in Beijing and ascend the throne.
+On the day of the Emperor's death, Yang Tinghe, with the support of court eunuchs from the Directorate of Ceremonial in the Forbidden City and Empress Dowager Zhang (the late emperor's mother), issued an edict calling for the prince to arrive in Beijing and ascend the throne.

-However, there was uncertainty surrounding this matter due to the Ming succession law.
+Uncertainty surrounding this matter due to the Ming succession law.
 According to this law, although Ming emperors were allowed to have multiple wives, only the sons of the empress had the right to succeed to the throne.
 Any attempt to install a descendant of a concubine was punishable by death.
-Zhu Houcong's father, Zhu Youyuan, was not the son of the empress, but rather of a concubine.
-Therefore, he had no legitimate claim to the throne.
+Zhu Houcong's father, Zhu Youyuan, was the son of a concubine, so he had no legitimate claim to the throne.
 In order to circumvent this issue, Yang Tinghe proposed adopting Zhu Houcong as the Hongzhi Emperor's son, so he could ascend as the late Zhengde Emperor's younger brother.

-In addition, there were many favorites of the deceased emperor living in Beijing who were afraid of changes.
-The most influential among them was General Jiang Bin, the commander of the border troops who had been transferred to Beijing.
+In addition, there were many of the deceased emperor's favorites in Beijing feared that a change of ruler would threaten their positions.
+The most influential among them was Jiang Bin, the commander of the border troops who had been transferred to Beijing.
 It was feared that he would try to install his own candidate for the throne, Zhu Junzhang, Prince of Dai, who was based in the border city of Datong.
 (Note: Zhu Junzhang was a descendant of Zhu Gui (1374–1446), the 13th son of the Hongwu Emperor, the first emperor of the Ming dynasty.)